 ‘Revenge porn’ or ‘cyber sexual abuse’?

 Cyber sexual abuse, commonly known as “revenge porn,” is often misnamed and misunderstood.
 In fact, it is difficult to find a simple, coherent definition for this form of abuse.
-According to the Oxford English Dictionary, “revenge porn” is defined as: “Revealing or sexually explicit images or videos of a person posted on the Internet, typically by a former sexual partner, without the consent of the subject and in order to cause them distress or embarrassment.”
+According to the Oxford English Dictionary, “revenge porn” is: “Revealing or sexually explicit images or videos of a person posted on the Internet, typically by a former sexual partner, without the consent of the subject and in order to cause them distress or embarrassment.”

-This name misrepresents the crime for several reasons.
+But the term “revenge porn” name misrepresents the crime for several reasons.
 First, it is not about revenge, and second, it is not about porn.
 Revenge suggests the victim did something to deserve this crime, in effect placing blame on the victim.
 Less a tool for revenge, cyber sexual abuse is more often used as a way to maintain control over the victim.